LiquidPlayer/LiquidCore/LiquidCoreiOS/README.md

 And then restart the server.
 Now when you navigate to `http://localhost:8080/bn.js`, you will see that the code has been minified in order to save space.
 The manifest file can do a bunch of things, but we'll save that for later as it is still in its infancy.

-Building the LiquidCore iOS framwork
+Building the LiquidCore iOS framework
 ------------------------------------

 If you are interested in building the library directly and possibly contributing, you must